ALL NEW IBEX RELEASE!

 Can you shoot the Hyde through ground blind mesh?

-Yes, you can shoot through ground blind mesh with the Hyde due to the fact that the blades are sharpened to the tip.
-There are no dull edges to snag the ground blind mesh.
+Absolutely!
+You can shoot through ground blind mesh with the Hyde because its blades are sharpened all the way to the tip, leaving no dull edges that could catch on the mesh.

 Are both the Jekyll and Hyde field point accurate?